chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo** and Mubarak Raji.
 "The Majority World in Global AI Governance".
 To appear in the _Handbook on the Global Governance of AI_.
 Edited by Markus Furendal and Magnus Lundgren.
 Edward Elgar Publishing, 2025.

+Teanna Barrett, **Chinasa T. Okolo**, B. Biira, Eman Sherif, Amy X. Zhang, and Leilani Battle.
+"African Data Ethics: A Discursive Framework for Black Decolonial Data Science."
+To appear in the ACM Conference on Fairness, Accountability and Transparency (FAccT), 2025.

 <!--Charting New Frontiers for Governance and Democracy in Africa’s AI Era. -->

 **Chinasa T. Okolo**. [“Re-envisioning AI safety through global majority perspectives.”](https://www.brookings.edu/articles/a-new-writing-series-re-envisioning-ai-safety-through-global-majority-perspectives/) _TechTank_.
 The Brookings Institution, 2025.